elephantscale/es-training-new/kubernetes/slides-archived/Kubernetes-Cluster-v1.md

 ---
 ## Query for Test Phase

-* You can either narrow your search with multiple labels - your app’s test phase
+* You can either narrow your search with multiple labels - your app's test phase

 ![](../../assets/images/kubernetes/metadata-05.png) <!-- {"left" : 0.81, "top" : 2.35, "height" : 4.12, "width" : 8.62} -->